cdrummey216/whoami/whoami.md

 ## What is the source of truth?

-Q: Quo vadis?
-A: Veritatis, iterum.

 Q: To what end?
+For what purpose?

 A: For truth, once again.

 Self-discovery is the path.
 It is the path to understand the self, communicate truth, know nature, and feel the divine.
 Self-knowledge comes from self-discovery.